Make your documentary filmmaking crew of two look like a crew of 10!

 – my father

-On our way to the airport, Richard and I were talking about living out west and my new found obsession with bicycling, when he told me the incredible story of his hit-and-run bicycle accident that happened in Los Angeles in the 1990s.
-Richard had not only survived a three-day coma, but he had to relearn how to walk, talk and other basic functions.
-A year later and with no memory of the accident, he rode to the site with a new bicycle.
+On our way to the airport, Richard and I were talking about living out west and my newfound obsession with bicycling, when he told me the incredible story of his hit-and-run bicycle accident that happened in Los Angeles in the 1990s.
+Richard had not only survived a three-day coma, but he had to relearn how to walk, talk, and perform other basic functions.
+A year later, with no memory of the accident, he rode to the site with a new bicycle.